Ismailhassan12/vatsa-docs/docs/sops/oejn/05-approach.md

 #####   6.1.8.1 Separation Requirements

-A vertical separation of 1000 feet must be maintained between aircraft until:
+A vertical separation of 1000 feet or 5nm horizontally must be maintained between aircraft until:

 * The aircraft is aligned with the Localizer/Inbound Course, and
 * Enters the Normal Operating Zone (NOZ).